TalhaDogar007/JS-CheatSheet/README.md

 dogs.reverse();                          // Reverses the order of array elements: ["Labrador", "Beagle", "Bulldog"]

-dogs.shift();                            // Removes the first element from an array: "Labrador"

 dogs.slice(1, 2);                        // Extracts a section of an array: ["Beagle"]

 dogs.some((dog) => dog.length > 5);      // Checks if at least one element passes a test: true